quintelab/CodedUIAgilityPack/README.md

 # Coded UI Agility Pack
-Coded UI Agility Pack was built to help developers that wants to create Coded UI Tests (Automation Tests).
+Coded UI Agility Pack was built to help developers that want to create Coded UI Tests (Automation Tests).

-Most of the articles and guides use the **Record Action** to generate the UI Test Code.
+Most of the articles and guides use the **Record Action** option to generate the UI Test Code.
 Using **Coded UI Agility Pack** you do not need it.
 You can code your Coded Ui Tests as you code your Unit Tests.

-There are examples about how to use every option available on Coded UI Agility Pack on the [Demo project](https://github.com/quintelab/CodedUIAgilityPack/tree/master/CodedUIAgilityPack.Demo)
+There are a few examples on how you can use every option available on Coded UI Agility Pack on the [Demo project](https://github.com/quintelab/CodedUIAgilityPack/tree/master/CodedUIAgilityPack.Demo)

 ## Simple Example